UniversalDependencies/docs/workgroups/newdoc/object_predication.md

 # TO DO:

-Perhaps each of the following should have its own page in the documentation.
-Or at least location+existence+possession should be separate.
+Each of the following should have its own page in the documentation.

-* Property predication: Not at the same level of detail.
-Refer to object predication, quickly show examples where property predication works the same.
+* Location + existence.
+* Possession + existence.
+* Other types of noncanonical predication.
   * The property can be a numeral.
   * The property can be a case-marked nominal ("for him", "in shape").
+  * "Location" can be on time axis ("the concert was on Monday" vs. "the concert was in Paris on Monday" vs. "he was tired on Monday")
   * Object-like predication with a clause instead of the object nominal (_the problem is that he is missing_).
-* Location + existence.
-* Possession + existence.